 Holding a wheat and lavender-filled neck, or other soft neck warmer (heated in your microwave), to your neck can help, as can other sources of warmth.
 Make sure they aren’t so hot that they’re painful.

 Gently massaging your neck can help.
 You can do this using oils or liniments, but check with your pharmacist that they don’t contain ingredients that could be harmful or react with medicines you’re taking.

 How you hold yourself can contribute to neck pain.
 Think about your sitting position, both at home and in the car.
 Do you have lower back support?
 This can make the difference between good and bad posture.
 Think about swapping a soft chair for a firmer one.

 Try not to stay in the same position for too long.
 If you’re watching TV, get up and walk around occasionally.
-If you’re driving stop your car occasionally, and get out and stretch.
+If you’re driving stop your car very now and then, and get out and stretch.